 Also in 2009, the FCC released a Notice of Proposed Rulemaking seeking comment on a petition for rulemaking filed by Alfred Mann Foundation to allow up to 24 MHz of additional spectrum in the MedRadio Service for implanted devices that help restore sensation, mobility, and other functions to limbs and organs.
 The technical term for these devices is Medical Micro-Power Networks (MMNs).
 The FCC released an Order in November 2011 that expanded the amount of spectrum in MedRadio Service based on the Alfred Mann petition for rulemaking.

 In 2012, the Commission released a first Report and Order modifying the MedRadio rules to enable the deployment of MBAN devices in the 2360-2400 MHz band.
-In the Second Report and Order, released in 2014, the Commission finalized the process for selecting the MBAN frequency coordinator.
+In the Order on Reconsideration and Second Report and Order, released in 2014, the Commission modified certain requirements and finalized the process for selecting the MBAN frequency coordinator for the 2360-2390 portion of the band.
+In 2015, the Enterprise Wireless Alliance was designated as the MBAN frequency coordinator.

 The rules do not specify a channeling scheme for Medical Device Radiocommunications Service (MedRadio) devices.
 They may operate on any frequency in the MedRadio spectrum that does not exceed these authorized bandwidths:

 2360 - 2390 MHz: 5 MHz